aldertzomer/Microbial-Genomics-2022/_episodes/20_Introduction_study.md

 ### Dataset

-Introduction to the dataset is given here: [https://www.dropbox.com/s/hi7ivyml0vle2k1/Bacterial%20GWAS%20DEC%202018.pptx?dl=0](https://www.dropbox.com/s/hi7ivyml0vle2k1/Bacterial%20GWAS%20DEC%202018.pptx?dl=0) .
+Introduction to the dataset is given in the Google Doc.
 In total we will be analyzing 62 genomes, of which one is a closed reference genome (OXC141).

 ### How to login